Gyoshi/PhoA-SaveStates/README.md

 *Multiple save slots, better controls, more detailed state preservation, and more is still under development.*

 ## State preservation
 Everything related to Gail and her progress through the story is preserved across quicksaves and -loads.
-The state of the npcs and objects in a room is not.
+Most of the state of the npcs and objects in a room is not.
 More precisely:

 This utility saves and loads
 - Location
 - Inventory
 - Health/energy state
 - Game state that is transferred across normal saves (progression flags, chrysalis locations, etc.)
+- State of doors, boxes

 Does not currently save
 - Gail's exact state (velocity, rolling/swimming/climbing, etc.)
-- State of NPCs, Boxes, Doors
+- State of NPCs
+- Location of Boxes
 - Projectiles, Bombs
 - Pause/Inv menu
 - Cutscene/dialogue progress